Audioboo/api/sections/request_formats.md

 `http://api.audioboo.fm/users/12/audio_clips/followed`

 where 12 is the id of the user you're interested in.
-See [Response Encoding](https://github.com/audioboo/api/blob/master/sections/request_formats.md#response-encoding) below to find out what encodings we can use in responses.

 If you were trying to upload a clip to the linked user, you'd make a HTTP `POST` to:
 `http://api.audioboo.fm/account/audio_clips`

 ## Standard Parameters ##
-To enable us to track what version of the API specification you have used to write your application, you should always include a `version` parameter along with the parameters of the API you are calling.

-The current value of `version` is 200.
-If your app uses a version number that is no longer supported by the server, the server will respond with an appropriate error.
+You should always include a `version` parameter in your Accept header, to maintain compatibility when we update the API.
+The current public version is `1`.
+For example, `Accept: application/json; version=1`.

 ## Request Parameter Encoding ##
 Parameters required by the API call can be submitted in one of a few ways: